-Jim Stillson finishes his 30th year as head coach of the SMU men's and women's diving teams in 2013-14.
+Jim Stillson is in his 31st yearas head coach of the SMU men's and women's diving teams.
 Under Stillson, divers have earned 87 All-America honors and the men's and women's teams have won 31 combined conference championships.
 Stillson has also coached four Olympians.
 The 2013-14 season saw Stillson coach junior Devin Burnett to a sweep of the American Athletic Conference title in all three diving events which led Burnett to be named the AAC's 2014 Most Outstanding Diver.
 For his efforts as well as the other Mustang divers, Stillson was named The Americans 2014 Men's Diving Coach of the Year.

 In his 30 years at SMU, Stillson has coached four Olympians including 1992 silver medalist Scott Donie.
 Since 1970, Stillson has guided student-athlete divers to 87 All-American honors, including three NCAA Diver of the Year award winners.
 Stillson has coached four NCAA champions in seven different events, and since 1974, 10 U.S. National Champions have been crowned champion under the tutelage of Stillson.

 In 1989, Stillson was named the NCAA Men's Diving Coach of the Year and in 1990 and 1995, the NCAA Women's Diving Coach of the Year.
 On the conference level, he has earned 15 conference diving coach of the year honors while at SMU.
 Stillson served as one of the U.S. Diving National Team coaches from 1987-91 and again in 1997.
 His successful coaching ability in 1999 earned him that year's United States Olympic Committee Diving Coach of the Year award.